Coventry: Demographics

 Coventry has a large student population (approximately 15,000 are non-UK) who are in the UK for 12 months or longer that are included in these figures.
-Figures from the Coventry Inspires Image Group state 'Ethnic Minorities' at 13 per cent.

-According to the 2011 Census, 53.7% (170,090) of residents identified themselves as Christian making Christianity the largest followed religion in the city.

-Islam was the second most followed religion with 7.5% (23,665) of residents identifying with the religion.

-5.0% (15,912) of Coventry's population were Sikh, disproportionately larger than the national average in England of 0.8%.

-Hindus made up 3.5% (11,152) of the resident population followed by Buddhists at 0.3% (1,067) and Jews at 0.1% (210) respectively.
-The adherents of other religions made up 0.5% (1,641) of the city's population.
+According to the 2021 Census, 43.9% (151,577) of residents identified themselves as Christian making Christianity the largest followed religion in the city.
+Islam was the second most followed religion with 10.4% (35,800) of residents identifying with the religion.
+5.0% (17,297) of Coventry's population were Sikh, disproportionately larger than the national average in England of 0.8%.
+Hindus made up 4.0% (13,724) of the resident population followed by Buddhists at 0.4% (1,257) and Jews at 0.1% (259) respectively.
+The adherents of other religions made up 0.6% (1,908) of the city's population.

-Almost a quarter of Coventry residents, 23.0% (72,896), identified themselves as having no religion and 6.4% did not declare any religion.
+Almost a third of Coventry residents, 29.6% (102,338), identified themselves as having no religion and 6.1% did not declare any religion.

 Government and politics

 Local and national government

 Traditionally a part of Warwickshire (although it was a county in its own right for 400 years), Coventry became an independent county borough in 1889.
-It later became a metropolitan district of the West Midlands county under the Local Government Act 1974, even though it was entirely separate to the Birmingham conurbation area (this is why Coventry appears to unnaturally "jut out" into Warwickshire on political maps of the UK).
+It later became a metropolitan district of the West Midlands county under the Local Government Act 1974 (c.
+7), even though it was entirely separate to the Birmingham conurbation area (this is why Coventry appears to unnaturally "jut out" into Warwickshire on political maps of the UK).
 In 1986, the West Midlands County Council was abolished and Coventry became administered as an effective unitary authority in its own right.

 Coventry is administered by Coventry City Council, controlled since 2010 by the Labour Party, and led since May 2016 by George Duggins.
 The city is divided up into 18 Wards each with three councillors.
 The chairman of the council is the Lord Mayor, who has a casting vote.

 Certain local services are provided by West Midlands wide agencies including the West Midlands Police, the West Midlands Fire Service and Transport for West Midlands (Centro) which is responsible for public transport.

 In 2006, Coventry and Warwickshire Ambulance Service was merged with the West Midlands Ambulance Service.
 The Warwickshire and Northamptonshire Air Ambulance service is based at Coventry Airport in Baginton.

-Coventry is represented in Parliament by three Members of Parliament (MPs) all of whom are from the Labour Party.
+Coventry is represented in Parliament by three Members of Parliament (MPs).
 They are: